Planning Your Investments Around the Outcome of the Election?

 Looming on the horizon is that vaunted “fiscal cliff” of which so many financial newscasters have been making so much.
 Romney or Obama, the Congress will need to do some massive rearrangements of the deck chairs in order to stop those automatic cuts, and that means more instability in the markets as investors try to negotiate and guess an outcome that benefits their positions.
 Should Congress manage to right the ship and not go over the waterfall, there are plenty of sandbars to snag up the economy: reducing the deficit cannot be done by decree, signing statement, or Presidential Order.
 All those agreements among all those people all over the world will decide how much our debt will cost and that will determine how best (and how fast) to pay it off.

 So, how should you ready yourself for an Obama win?
 The same way you should ready yourself for a Romney win: diversify your portfolio, hold physical gold, reduce your paper exposure.
 But whatever you do, make sure you do it with a calm, clear mind.
-It’s your money; not the politicians.gold, obama, qe3, silver
+It’s your money; not the politicians.Featured, gold, obama, qe3, silver